JohnBucMoore/wa4e/fourth/crack/README.md

 hashes of those values and checks to see if the computed hash matches.

-You can play with this application at:
+You can play with a similar application using a two-character key of lowercase letters a-z at:

 http://www.wa4e.com/code/crack